cometh-hq/optimistic-eth-history-prover/README.md

 ## Uses cases examples

-- Confirm user asset ownership on specific app chain
+- Confirm past user asset ownership
 - Proof of usage of a protocol
-- Prove that you have owned an NFT in the past
 - bypass the need for bridging
 - …